|CNY Hiking HOME PAGE||Pharaoh Mountain||East-Central Adirondacks|

 Hiking in Adirondack Park

-The most popular hikes include Pharaoh Mountain, Treadway Mountain, Goose Pond, Crab Pond, Rock Pond, Gull Pond, Pharaoh Lake, Clear Pond, Grizzle Pond to name just a few.
+With all the hiking trails you can create a loop that fits your schedule, whether a day hike or a backpacking trip.
+You can also use Putnam Pond State Campground as a base for your adventure.
+We would suggest the Putnam Pond Loop for those camping at Putnam Pond State Campground.
+The most popular hikes include Pharaoh Mountain, Treadway Mountain, Goose Pond, Crab Pond, Rock Pond, Gull Pond, Pharaoh Lake, Clear Pond, Grizzle Ocean and Berrymill Pond to name just a few.
 It's a large area to explore, so expect to take more than just a few days to see it all.

 We'd recommend a hike to Treadway Mountain.
 It's a long 3.9 mile one way hike from Putnam Pond Campground with an elevation change of nearly 900 feet.
-Your rewarded with spectacular views from it's rocky summit.
+You are rewarded with spectacular views from it's rocky summit.
 It's a mountain that gets overlooked and deserves more attention.
-If you take a boat across Putnam Pond, your hike to the summit from the landing is only 2.3 miles one way.
+If you take a kayak one mile across Putnam Pond, the hike to the summit from the landing is only 2.3 miles one way.

 Look below for some info on the many trails in this wilderness as well as a map and some pictures.
 You can get more info on hiking in this area with trail maps of the Adirondacks from Adirondack Park Bundle- Trails Illustrated Map.
 Read about a hike in this wilderness from the AndyArthur.org website.